Saturday 14 May – Sunday 7 August 2016

 This exhibition will tour to just three UK locations, Poole, Hull and Belfast before travelling internationally.
 It aims to encourage art students and art lovers to engage with and learn to draw from their local and national drawing collections.

-Remember to bring your sketchbook or ask at the museum for drawing materials to have a go at being inspired by the masters!
+Remember to bring your sketchbook or ask at the museum for drawing materials to have a go at being inspired by the masters! or if you are between 6 and 18 years old why not take part in our drawing competition, Junior Poole Open.

 Generously supported by the Bridget Riley Art Foundation.